+''' class dallinger.models.Transmission (vector, info) An instance of an Info being sent along a Vector. '''

 '''

-class dallinger.models.Transmission(vector, info)
+Transmission.origin_id

+the id of the Node that sent the transmission

 '''

-An instance of an Info being sent along a Vector.

-Transmission.origin id

-the id of the Node that sent the transmission

-Transmission.destination\id

-the id of the Node that the transmission was sent to

-Transmission.vector id

-the id of the vector the info was sent along

-Transmission.network\id

-the id of the network the transmission is in

-${\tt Transmission.info\id}$

-the id of the info that was transmitted

-Transmission.receive time

-the time at which the transmission was received

-Transmission.status

-the status of the transmission, can be "pending", which means the transmission has been sent, but not received; or "received", which means the transmission has been sent and received the Node that sent the transmission.
+- Transmission.destination\id the id of the Node that the transmission was sent to - Transmission.vector\id the id of the vector the info was sent along - Transmission.network\id the id of the network the transmission is in - Transmission.info\id the id of the info that was transmitted - Transmission.receive\time the time at which the transmission was received - Transmission. status the status of the transmission, can be "pending", which means the transmission has been sent, but not received; or "received", which means the transmission has been sent and received

+'''

 Transmission.origin

-Transmission.destination

-the Node that the transmission was sent to.
+the Node that sent the transmission.

-Transmission.vector

-the vector the info was sent along.

-Transmission.network

-the network the transmission is in.

 '''

+- Transmission.destination the Node that the transmission was sent to. - Transmission.vector the vector the info was sent along.

+'''

+Transmission.network the network the transmission is in.

+'''

+'''

 Transmission.info

-'''

 the info that was transmitted.

 '''

-Transmission.repr()
+'''

+Transmission. repr()

 The string representation of a transmission.

+'''

-Transmission.json() The json representation of a transmissions.
+Transmission.\\json\\() Return json description of a participant.

+'''

+Transmission.fail()

-Transmission.fail() Fail a transmission.
+Fail a transmission.

+'''

+'''

 Transmission.mark_received()

 Mark a transmission as having been received.

 '''

-3.6.7 Transformation
+4.6.7 Transformation